Family-Friendly Base in Kyushu: Exploring Ukiha from Fairfield by Marriott Fukuoka Ukiha

 The “Sleep and Rest” Concept

-The rooms are modern, clean, and spacious (usually around 25 sqm), with high-quality Simmons beds that ensure a good night’s sleep for parents.
-The layout is simple and safe for children, with plenty of space for luggage.
+The rooms are modern, clean, and spacious (usually around 25 sqm), with high-quality Simmons beds for a good night’s sleep.

 • Note on Bathing: Most standard rooms here feature rain showers but no bathtubs.
 If your children prefer a soak, this is the perfect excuse to visit the nearby Chikugo River Onsen (Chikugogawa Onsen), just a short drive away.